 The purer a person’s heart becomes, the more sensitive they are to blemishes.
 Even a momentary lapse of the heart in remembering Allah is considered a sin that requires repentance.

-After repenting, what should be done?
-Do not be idle.
+After repenting, what is the next step?
+Do not remain stagnant.
 Fill your time with goodness.

-In the Qur’an and Hadith, repentance is very closely related to Istighfar (seeking forgiveness).
-Frequently seeking forgiveness day and night is a sign of the sincerity of a servant who feels lacking in their devotion.
+In the Quran and Hadith, repentance is inextricably linked with Istighfar (seeking forgiveness).
+Constantly seeking forgiveness day and night is the hallmark of an honest servant who recognizes their severe shortcomings in servitude.

-Allah promises an extraordinary reward for those who diligently seek forgiveness (istighfar), as stated in Surah Nuh verses 10-12 and Adh-Dhariyat 15-18:
+Allah promises extraordinary rewards for those who diligently practice Istighfar, as outlined in Surah Nuh (10-12) and Adh-Dhariyat (15-18):

 « وأتبع السيئة الحسنة تمحها »

-“And follow up a bad deed with a good deed; it will erase it.”
-(Reported by Tirmidhi).
+“And follow up a bad deed with a good deed, it will wipe it out.”
+(Sunan At-Tirmidhi)

-Signs of Repentance Being Accepted (The Principle of Sheikh Ahmad Zarruq)
+The Sign of Accepted Repentance (Rule of Sheikh Ahmad Zarruq)

-How do we know if our repentance is sincere or a lie?
-Sheikh Ahmad Zarruq in Qawaid at-Tasawwuf provides a very sharp benchmark:
+How do we know if our repentance is genuine or a delusion?
+Sheikh Ahmad Zarruq, in his Qawaid at-Tasawwuf, provides a razor-sharp metric:

 فتوبة لا تتبعها تقوى باطلة